Willow Pond Southern Catfish, As Good as It Gets

 I had the sublime pleasure of eating at Willow Pond in Aurora, Kentucky last night.
 It was the first time for me, but you can be certain that it won’t be my last.
 When we were leaving, our very friendly waitress told us to “Come back soon,” I nearly fell over myself assuring her that we would do just that.

-Before moving on to the food, I want to give a little more credit to the waitress.
+Before I go any further, I want to say a little more about our server.
 Although she was very young, she was actually one of the best servers I’ve had in a while.
 She couldn’t have been older than 18 but she did her profession proud.
 She was personable, sweet, checked on us often, and had an amazing knowledge of the menu and food.
 A great restaurant wants their staff to represent them well.
 After all, the service is as associated with a restaurant nearly as much as the food is.

 If this young lady was an indication of the other servers, the owners of Willow Pond “get” that.

 Like I said, I’d never eaten at Willow Pond before, even though I’m a frequent visitor to Land Between the Lakes.
-You hear so much about some of the other restaurants in the area - some of them are as famous as the lakes, themselves.
-Willow Pond may not have the publicity (apparently they don’t even have a website), but what they do have is…well, everything else.
+You hear so much about some of the other restaurants in the Lake’s region – some of them are as famous as the lakes, themselves.
+Willow Pond may not have the publicity, but what they do have is… well, everything else.

 This is the sort of restaurant that makes you want to try everything on the menu.
 Everything.
 Was.
 Amazing.
-We started off with Green Tomatoes as an appetizer.
+We started off with Fried Green Tomatoes as an appetizer.
 They were deliciously battered and deep fried.
 So southern!
-They were piping hot, firm, thickly cut and served with an also delicious Ranch Dressing.
-We knew, instantly, that we were in for a memorable meal!
+They were piping hot, firm, thickly cut and served with a fantastic Ranch Dressing.
+We knew, instantly, that we were in for a very memorable meal.

-I ordered the Catfish meal which came with a choice of baked potato, fries, or wedges.
+I ordered the Fried Catfish meal which came with a choice of baked potato, fries, or wedges.
 I chose the baked potato, which I was very happy with.
-Unlike a lot of restaurants, Willow Pond served a baked potato that was large - just like you’d want it to be!
+Unlike a lot of restaurants, Willow Pond served a baked potato that was large – just like you’d want it to be.
+They also did not commit the Cardinal Sin – nuking the baked potato in a microwave.
+They baked that baby and it was delicious.

-As a matter of fact, I think that’s what separates Willow Pond from others.
-They don’t just focus on their catfish or other meats (they also serve chicken, steak, and shrimp) - they, obviously, treat each and every menu item as though it were the cornerstone of the restaurant.
-Even the coleslaw was the best I’ve ever gotten at a restaurant!
+As a matter of fact, I think that’s what separates Willow Pond from a lot of other restaurants.
+They don’t just focus on their catfish or other meats (they also serve chicken, steak, and shrimp) – they, obviously, treat each and every menu item as though it were the cornerstone of the restaurant.
+Even the coleslaw was the best I’ve ever gotten at a restaurant.
 You’re given a choice between vinegar or mayonnaise coleslaw, and I guarantee you that you’ll love the vinegar one.
 I’ll probably try the mayonnaise coleslaw on my next visit.

 Some of the other menu items are below: